Arizona Mohs Surgery & Dermatology Anir Dhir MD, FACMS, & Shelby Coplen, PA-C

 Anir Dhir, MD, FACMS

-Anir Dhir, M.D., is a fellowship-trained Mohs micrographic surgeon who is dedicated to excellence.
-Since 1999, Dr. Dhir has performed nearly 42,000 Mohs surgeries with a cure rate of over 99.5%.
-He is a Life Member of the American College of Mohs Surgery and has been repeatedly elected by his colleagues over the past twenty one years to both Best Doctors in America and Castle Connolly's Top Doctors - honors given to only the top 4% and 7% of all U.S. Physicians, respectively.
+Anir Dhir, M.D., is a fellowship-trained and board-certified Mohs micrographic surgeon who is dedicated to excellence.
+Since 1999, Dr. Dhir has performed 43,000 Mohs surgeries with a cure rate of over 99.5%.
+He is a Life Member of the American College of Mohs Surgery and has been repeatedly elected by his colleagues over the past 23 years to both Best Doctors in America and Castle Connolly's Top Doctors - honors given to only the top 4% and 7% of all U.S. Physicians, respectively.

 Learn More